PascalKotu/tic_tac_toe-unity/README.md

 * A Unity Test Runner is already setup
 * Open the runner's window via "Window > General > Test Runner"
-* Select "EditMode" (should already be seelcted) and press "Run All"
+* Select "EditMode" (should already be selected) and press "Run All"

 ### Build